neesh-studio/vercel-qr-code-viewer/README.md

 vercel dev -p 5005
 ```

-Then [create a ZEIT integration](https://zeit.co/docs/integrations) and set the UiHook URI to: `http:///localhost:5005`
+Then [create a Vercel integration](https://vercel.app/docs/integrations) and set the UiHook URI to: `http:///localhost:5005`

-## Deploy to Production
+### Deploy to Production

 Deploy this UiHook to production with:

 ```
-now --target=production
+vercel --prod
 ```

 Then use the alias of your deployment as the new UiHook URI of your addon.